-Risk of fatal injury due to lack of protective devices!
+Danger of death due to lack of protective devices!

-Due to missing protective devices of the terminal box or in the range of the coupling/motor, electric shock or contact with rotating parts can lead to life-threatening injuries.
+Due to missing protective devices of the terminal box or near the coupling/motor, electric shock or contact with rotating parts can lead to lifethreatening injuries.

 Immediately after the conclusion of all work, all the provided safety and protection equipment items must be properly installed and put into operation!